The Bankrate promise

 - Monthly autopay: When you sign up for autopay, AES will debit the amount due on the due date each month.
 Depending on your lender’s terms, you may even get a 0.25 percent discount on your interest rate.

 American Education Services company offers several ways to manage your account and make payments on your federal or private loans.
 If you’ve had trouble with the servicer, you can refinance or consolidate your student loan.
-But these options come with consequences, so consider these carefully before making any changes.
+These options come with consequences, so consider these carefully before making any changes,